preboot/angular-webpack/README.md

 It will start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
 The application can be checked at `http://localhost:8080`.

+As an alternative, you can work using Hot Module Replacement (HMR):

+* `npm run start:hmr`

+And you are all set!
+You can now modify your components on the fly without having to reload the entire page.

 ## Testing

 #### 1. Unit Tests